quidampepin/quidampepin.github.io/impact_story_3_en.md

 ## **My role**

-* Created the vision and mandate for the team: evidence-based continuous improvement.
+* Created the vision and mandate for the team, grounded on evidence-based continuous improvement.
 * Defined processes for identifying issues, testing solutions, and measuring impact.
-* Recruited a multi-disciplinary team (content designers, UX specialists, researchers, analysts).
+* Recruited a multi-disciplinary team (content designers, UX specialists, researchers, developers).
 * Built a team culture around collaboration, openness, and a strong service mindset.
 * Championed the use of research, design, and testing as core practices for government web work.
 * Oversaw projects ranging from quick content fixes to the design of major new tools.